 crypto_service_pb2_grpc.py

-You can look at the contents of the files, but don’t worry about them because you’re not going to edit them.
+You can look at the contents of the files, but don’t worry about them because you won’t edit them.
 If you check crypto_service_pb2_grpc.py

 , you will notice there are three classes generated, two of which are GExchangeServicer